jtechfoundation/Nodejs-backend/README.md

 ## Note:

-- it is suggested you use the --no-deprecation flags when including this in any server/app, it can throw deprecation warnings due to this runtime using "old" methods tht are currently deprecated
+- it is suggested you use the --no-deprecation flag when including this in any server/app, it can throw deprecation warnings due to this runtime using "old" methods tht are currently deprecated

 ---